Critical Power Testing: How to dial in your intensity zones

 ((720 seconds * 350 watts)-(180 seconds * 435))/(720-180)= 322 watts.
 Meaning: the athlete’s CP is 322 watts.

 Perhaps counterintuitively, if this athlete put out MORE power during the 3-min test, their CP would be LOWER, as it would represent a steeper decline from 3-min to 12-min power, and therefore the assumption would be that this relative decline would continue down the power curve to CP (you can confirm this directly with tests of varying duration).
-An athlete with a high 3-min vs. 12-min power output would have a higher W’, which is useful for crits or any race that requires time spent above CP.
-It could also be the case that this athlete needs to develop “aerobically”/build endurance (especially if they are a new athlete).
+An athlete with a high 3-min vs. 12-min power output would have a higher W’, which may be useful for crits or any race that requires time spent above CP.
+It could also be the case that this athlete needs to develop “aerobically”/build endurance/enhance mitochondrial health and function (especially if they are a new athlete).
 Alternatively, if an athlete has a low 3-min vs. 12-min power output, it may be worthwhile focusing on developing higher-end fitness or tweaking high-intensity workouts to accommodate the athlete’s lower max power or W’.

 What is the Deal with W’?